Introduction

 Ensuring the Safety of Individuals

-- Electrical Hazards: Some insulations can conduct electricity if they become wet or are improperly installed near electrical systems.
-This could result in electrical shock or even electrocution.
+- Electrical Hazards: Some insulation types can conduct electricity if they get wet or are placed too close to electrical wiring.
+This can lead to electric shock or even electrocution.

 Maintaining Insulation Integrity for Performance